abdulmir718/space-man/README.md

 Obstacles
 ---------------------

-- The most challenging part of this project was creating the logic for the game; specifically, setting the random guess word as dashes by default and converting the corresponding dashes with the properly guessed letter.
+- The most challenging part of this project was creating the logic for the game; specifically, setting the random guess word as dashes by default and converting the corresponding dashes to the properly guessed letter.

 - Ensuring that I was practicing DRY code which can be scalable.